MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P12-Creating-Realm-Helper-Methods/content.md

 <!-- html comment to break boxes -->

 > [solution]
 > If you couldn't figure it out on your own, that's okay.
-It's a little hard to explan, but reading the code should make it pretty clear what's happening:
+It's a little hard to explain, but reading the code should make it pretty clear what's happening:
 >
 	static func updateNote(noteToBeUpdated: Note, newNote: Note) {
 		let realm = try!
 Realm()
 		try! realm.write() {
 			noteToBeUpdated.title = newNote.title
 			noteToBeUpdated.content = newNote.content
 			noteToBeUpdated.modificationTime = newNote.modificationTime